 What is onomatopoeia

-Even though we’ve covered the onomatopoeia definition, it may be difficult to understand without first taking a look at a few onomatopoeia examples.
+Even though we’ve covered the onomatopoeia definition, it may be difficult to understand without first answering the question: What is an onomatopoeia?
+The definition of onomatopoeia is simple: it’s a word that imitates the sound it represents.
+Let’s look at a few onomatopoeia examples to clarify.

-• The tree fell in the forest and landed in a loud thump.
+• The tree fell in the forest and landed with a loud thump.

 • He was just about in bed when he heard a ding-dong from the doorbell.